Dr. Laleh Amiri-Kordestani, MD

 Dr. Anne Blaes, MD, MS

-Associate Professor, Division of Hematology/Oncology/Transplant; Program Director, Cancer Survivor Program, University of Minnesota, Minneapolis, MN, USA
+Associate Professor, Division of Hematology, Oncology and Transplantation, Program Director, Adult Cancer Survivor Program, University of Minnesota, Minneapolis, MN, USA

 Conference Topic: Session 3 - Novel pathophysiology of cardiovascular risk with estrogen antagonistsRead More...

-She served as Chief Resident in Internal Medicine and then subsequently completed a Hematology and Oncology fellowship and a Master of Science in Clinical Research degree at the University of Minnesota, prior to joining the faculty.
+She now directs the Adult Cancer Survivor Program at the University of Minnesota.
 Dr. Blaes has a special interest in cancer survivorship, the late effects of cancer therapy, and medical education.
-Her research interests, funded by a BIRCWH award, include quality of life, cardiac complications of chemotherapy, and the late effects of cancer therapy in cancer survivors, particularly breast and colorectal cancer survivors.
-In addition to mentoring medical students and residents on research projects, she teaches the Blood pathophysiology course and the Human Diseases IV course within the medical school.
-She received an Educational Excellence Award from the Department of Medicine in 2010, and has been named to Minnesota Monthly’s Best Doctors for Women in 2011 and 2012.
+Her research interests, funded by a BIRCWH K12 award, include quality of life, cardiac complications of chemotherapy, and the late effects of cancer therapy in cancer survivors, particularly breast and colorectal cancer survivors.
+She is a member of the Alliance for Cancer Clinical Trials Health Outcomes committee and the American Society of Cinical Oncology’s Cancer Survivorship Committee.

 Prof. Jutta Bergler-Klein, MD, FESC